SoftNAS Cloud NAS on VMware vSphere

 SoftNAS complements VMware virtual with an extensive NAS feature set, combined with unified storage access via NFS, CIFS/SMB, with Active Directory integration.

-SoftNAS runs as a virtual appliance on VMware ESX and the SoftNAS VM is allocated clustered storage from.
+SoftNAS runs as a virtual NAS appliance on VMware ESXi and the SoftNAS VM is allocated clustered storage.
 Storage volumes are allocated from storage pools and shared as NFS exports and VIDS/SMD shared.
 Integration with Active Directory provides authentication and authorization features.

-Save 30-80% by reducing amount of data to store
+Save 30-80% by reducing the amount of data to store

 - Enable Block Storage